iterative/dvc.org/static/docs/command-reference/run.md

 - `-y`, `--yes` - deprecated, use `--overwrite-dvcfile` instead.

-- `--overwrite-dvcfile` - overwrite an existing DVC-file (the same file name which is determined by the logic described in the `-f` option) without asking for confirmation.
+- `--overwrite-dvcfile` - overwrite an existing DVC-file (with file name determined by the logic described in the `-f` option) without asking for confirmation.

-- `--ignore-build-cache` - if an exactly equal DVC-file exists (same list of outputs and inputs, the same command to run) which has been already executed, and is up to date, `dvc run` won't normally execute the command again (thus "build cache").
+- `--ignore-build-cache` - if an exactly equal DVC-file exists (same list of outputs and inputs, the same command to run), which has been already executed and is up to date, `dvc run` won't normally execute the command again (thus "build cache").
 This option gives a way to forcefully execute the command anyway.
 It's useful if the command is non-deterministic (meaning it produces